Wat Thong Noppakhun

 The small ubosot is one of the most unique in Bangkok.
 The sema stones (boundary markers defining the hallowed ground around the ubosot) are encased in cylindrical columns.
 Just a small slot on either side reveals that the stones are inside.

 The other unique feature of the ubosot are the windows.
 The stark white walls are pierced by deep oval windows protected by gold and lacquer shutters.
 The windows are ringed by carved wooden frames.
-The ubosot's exterior decorations were being restored in late 2003, with new colored tiles affixed to the door and window frames.
-Inside are reportedly some quite fine murals featuring the white Siamese cat, but the ubosot was closed for the restoration work when we checked.
+Inside are reportedly some quite fine murals featuring the white Siamese cat, but the ubosot is rarely opened for visitors.

 Inside the wiharn are bronze panels depicting the life of the Buddha (the jakata).
 Outside, the windows and doors are framed with elaborate filigrees of plaster.